 We can talk to a few NPCs in the area, who quickly point us to Lord British.
 The dialogue here definitely shows some weaknesses in presentation, plot execution, and even content.
 We have, however, learned in interviews from the developers over the years that the dialogue that was written was not iterated upon, at least not every line for all NPCs.
-Aside from basic proofreading, most lines was kept as originally written, which means that some of the lines were written as placeholder for later revision in either content or phrasing.
+Aside from basic proofreading, most lines were kept as originally written, which means that some of the lines were written as placeholder for later revision or had to be pushed to voice actors as good enough.
 With the need to get lines to the VO actors earlier in the year, these lines never received complete refinement.
 Thus we have lines like who are the Gargoyles kept without nuance or rewrite.

 What do we learn from these conversations?
-We find out that columns have arisen across Britannia (not new information) resulting in a decline everywhere and even the Gargoyles viewpoint of themselves and humanity has changed for the worst.
+We find out that columns have arisen across Britannia (not new information) resulting in a decline everywhere and even the Gargoyles viewpoint of themselves and humanity has changed for the worse.
 Lord British is also uncertain of the cause of the decline and sees a connection with the columns, so he directs us to the column upon asking for our help.
 We can, in fact, refuse to help, but the dialogue surrounding this choice does not provide any actual agency.
-In order to progress, we have agree to help, so at least actually help.
-This hand wringing over whether to help is just a waste of dialogue text and voice over lines, when we should be learning more about what has happened over time.
-Even learning that LB sent Iolo into Despise alone to check out the column, which we learn from Gweno later on.
+In order to progress, we have agree to help.
+This hand wringing over whether to help is just a waste of dialogue text and voice over lines, when we should be learning more about what has happened since Serpent Isle.
+Even learning that LB sent Iolo into Despise alone to check out the column, which we learn from Gwenno later on.

 While much of this is not explained, I do think a few suppositions can be made regarding the timeline.
 The first is that the corruption of Britannia was not instantaneous and took many years to fully corrupt the shrines and the people.
 Second, the columns must have been left largely alone as their influence was not obvious until more recently with the possibility that their corrupting influence did not even start until recent years rather than the full 20 years.
 Third, the companions did not venture into the dungeons until recently.
 All other issues are just inconsistencies due to a lack of polish and critical review of the game for basic consistency.